Nina Dobrev Rocks Crazy Costume At Burning Man In Latest Instagram Shot

 Canadian actress Nina Dobrev posted a photo of herself dressed in an eclectic costume as she attended Burning Man, the annual music and art event in the Black Rock Desert in Nevada.
-The photo features her dressed in a mish mosh of clothing, including a pink wig, giant sunglasses, silver suspenders, and a leopard-print overcoat.
+The photo features her dressed in a mish-mosh of clothing, including a pink wig, giant sunglasses, silver suspenders, and a leopard-print overcoat.
 She is standing in a trailer modeling the outfit while a girlfriend sits in a chair in the background.

 The Vampire Diaries actress is wearing black pants with silver, sparkly stripes and black, laced-up boots.
 The silver suspenders cross her abdomen and loop over her shoulders on top of a black crop top with silver patterns along the neckline.
 On top of her pink wig, she is wearing a black hat tipped to the side and giant black sunglasses with devil horns.
 The leopard-print coat includes black feathers down the length and ends at her ankles.
 She accessorized the outfit with rings and thick lashes.